‘The Resident’ Season 4 Will Tackle Coronavirus In The Premiere Episode

-According to a new Us Weekly exclusive, The Resident‘s upcoming fourth season will cover the coronavirus in its premiere episode.
-Co-creator Amy Holden Jones spoke with the outlet to discuss Season 4 and what fans can anticipate.
+The Resident‘s upcoming fourth season will cover the coronavirus pandemic in its premiere episode, according to a new Us Weekly exclusive.
+Co-creator Amy Holden Jones spoke with the outlet about what fans can expect from the show in the near future.

 “Long-term, sadly, the after-effects of COVID-19 will go on, even after we have a vaccine, and we’ll be there to show that as well.
 ‘The Resident’ didn’t need to bring in outside consultants to learn about the pandemic as we have a doctor and nurse on our writing staff who have lived it firsthand.”

-The outlet detailed that Dr. Daniela Lamas worked with M.D.
+The outlet wrote that Dr. Daniela Lamas worked with M.D.
 Eric Lu to pen the script for the Season 4 premiere episode.
-Not only that, but The Resident also has a nurse who works on-set that previously volunteered in Texas and New York City, which have been notorious hotspots for the virus.
+The Resident also has a nurse who works on-set that previously volunteered in Texas and New York City, which have been notorious hotspots for the virus.

 “Their stories are moving, deep and tragic and continue to accumulate to this day.
 We hope soon to share all we have learned,” said Jones.